buildit/bookit-web/README.md

 - On commits to `master`, Travis creates a new Docker image and pushes it to our repo on [Docker Hub](https://hub.docker.com/search/?isAutomated=0&isOfficial=0&page=1&pullCount=0&q=builditdigital&starCount=0).

-- The Dockerfile makes use of the Single-Page-App-friendly nginx config in the `nginx` folder.

-- To tell the front-end app where the server is running, set an environment variable called `API_BASE_URL`.
-For our dev deployment, this is being set in `deploy/dev/docker-compose.yml`.
-For more sophisticated deployments, this variable can, of course, be set in a more dynamic way.

-- The Dockerfile "injects" the `API_BASE_URL` into the client side code.
-It is then available as `window.__CONFIG`.
-You can see this being used in `api/configParam`.

-- See `.travis.yml`, `Dockerfile`, and `deploy` for details.
+- The Dockerfile consumes the production code from the `build` directory, and adds the `config.js.template` file from the `nginx` directory into the image.
+Since bookit-web is 100% browser code, the resulting javascript from the build directory is free of any dependencies, thus making the resulting docker image essentially just static files.

-To build and run the Docker container locally.
+To build the bookit service as a whole:
 ```
-npm run build && docker build . -t bookit-web:local && docker run --rm -ti -p 8080:80 -e API_BASE_URL=http://localhost:8888 bookit-web:local
+$ yarn build && docker-compose up -d
 ```
-Bookit will be running on http://localhost:8080/.
+Bookit will be running on http://localhost:80/.

-To run both the client and server locally.
+Note that `docker-compose` sources `docker-compose.yml` *and* `docker-compose.override.yml` - the final configuration for the container is composed from these two files.

+You can inspect the final, composed configuration with the following command:
 ```
-docker-compose up
+$ docker-compose config
 ```

+You should not have to modify the contents of `docker-compose.yml`.
+However, the contents of `docker-compose.override.yml` are intended for developers to apply local overrides to the composed configuration - specifically, the environment that bookit-server requires to run properly.

+The default contents of `docker-compose.override.yml` pulls in the `.env` file from a checked-out copy of the bookit-server codebase.
+If the path specified within the file does not match where you have a checked out copy of bookit-server, you should modify it accordingly before attempting to run docker-compose.

 Travis might fly too close to the Sun and fall out of the sky.
 No worries.
 You can still perform a build and push:
 ```
-npm run build && docker build . -t builditdigital/bookit-web:latest && docker push builditdigital/bookit-web:latest
+yarn build && docker build . -t builditdigital/bookit-web:latest && docker push builditdigital/bookit-web:latest
 ```

 The dev deployment lives at http://bookit.riglet.io/.
 No guarantees that you'll see anything there!
 Or that you'll like what you see!
 As a dev deployment, it has not necessarily been checked by human eyes, and may change at any time.